thecodingmachine/graphqlite/website/versioned_docs/version-4.0/autowiring.md

 When GraphQLite queries the name, it will automatically fetch the translator service.

-<div class="alert alert-warning">As with most autowiring solutions, GraphQLite assumes that the service identifier
+<div class="alert alert--warning">As with most autowiring solutions, GraphQLite assumes that the service identifier
 in the container is the fully qualified class name of the type-hint.
 So in the example above, GraphQLite will look for a service whose name is <code>Symfony\Component\Translation\TranslatorInterface</code>.</div>

 ## Best practices